wptrainingteam/learn-wp-content/tutorials/php8-testing.md

 Then, navigate to the info.php file in your browser, and you should see the PHP version displayed.

-Once you have your test environment set up, you need to enable WP debugging.
+Once you have your test environment set up, you need to enable WordPress debugging.

 To do this, edit the `wp-config.php` file, and update the line which defines the `WP_DEBUG` constant, setting it to `true`